Vithura: Educational institutions

+There are a large number of government schools and other educational institutions in the area.
+These include campuses of the Indian Institute of Science Education and Research, Thiruvananthapuram and the Indian Institute of Space Science and Technology Valiyamala near Vithura.

 Tourist spots

 There are several rubber plantations throughout the area.
 Prominent tourist spots include Ponmudi, Peppara Dam, Meenmutty Falls, Bonacaud and Agastyakoodam.
 A stone's throw away from Vithura lies Iruthalamoola Junction in the Tholicode Panchayath.
 Iru in Malayalam means two, thala means head and moola means corner, suggesting that the place gets its name from the two roads from Trivandrum to Ponmudi and Vithura to Aryanad meeting here.
 Perched on a hill very close to Iruthalamoola stands a magnificently massive rock called Chittiparra, frequented by adrenaline junkies keen on the challenges of rock climbing.
 Lush green paddy fields, rubber plantations, and coconut gardens abound in scenic Vithura make it a classic, ideal Kerala hot spot, apart from the hundreds of tea plantation workers who work in the hills.
 A visit to the local kalaris (Traditional Martial Arts Schools) in the region is a must to every first time tourist.